copoppo/anagram-hw/README.txt

     We changed this because we found that to be too confusing to read through and we wanted it to look more readable to a user and so we modified it to if-else statements so it was more obvious that they were checking if a document was being passed in.

-4. We changed the parameters of fewerOfEachLetter (from count to Word) We changed the parameters of fewerOfEachLetter because we felt that it looked more elegant that way and that it seemed to be better when thinking through the method and what information that it was accessing.
+4. We changed the parameters of fewerOfEachLetter (from count to Word) We changed the parameters of fewerOfEachLetter and moved the method to the Word class because we felt that it looked more elegant that way and that it seemed to be better when thinking through the method and what information that it was accessing.
 The name of the method is more suitable with comparing two words because the method is checking if each letter of the first word is less than the second word.

-5. Renamed the sortCandidates method to the getRootIndex method and also extracted a findLeastCommonIndex method from it The sortCandidates method was misleading because it was not really sorting the candidates but was calculating the RootIndexEnd based on the LeastCommonIndex and the sorting from quickSort.
+5. Renamed the sortCandidates method to the getFirstCandidateIndexWithLeastCommonLetter method and also extracted a findLeastCommonIndex method from it
+  The sortCandidates method was misleading because it was not really sorting the candidates but was calculating the RootIndexEnd based on the LeastCommonIndex and the sorting from quickSort.
 Moreover, it was returning an integer which doesn't make sense for its naming because why would a sorting algorithm want to return a value when all it's supposed to be doing is reorganizing the Candidate array.
-Thus we changed the name of sortCandidates to getRootIndex.
-Along with that, the method also had a for loop to get the LeastCommonIndex which is a different set of logic and so we extracted a findLeastCommonIndex helper method which helped make more sense of the process of the getRootIndex method and also kept getRootIndex from doing too much work.
+Thus we changed the name of sortCandidates to getFirstCandidateIndexWithLeastCommonLetter.
+Along with that, the method also had a for loop to get the LeastCommonIndex which is a different set of logic and so we extracted a findLeastCommonIndex helper method which helped make more sense of the process of the getRootIndex method and also kept getFirstCommonLetterWithLeastCommonLetter from doing too much work.

 6. Broke up the findAnagrams method into a smaller findAnagrams method, a findMissingLetters method, and a determineAnagram method